Forth Success Stories

 - Dennis R.

-wheels" design.
+"wheels within wheels" design.
 It is unique in that it can turn in its own

 footprint and move sideways.
 The VA Palo Alto Heath Care System's Rehab R&D

 Center licensed Intex Industries to make Alexis commercially available in 1987,

 and Intex made 40 pre-production units for field trials in the San Antonio

 preventing further commercialization at this time.

-company, Lingraphicare America, redirected its efforts from
+1996, the parent company, Lingraphicare America, redirected its efforts from

 selling medical devices to providing clinical language and speech therapy

 services to adults with aphasia.
 Their services employing Lingraphica report

-greater rates of improvement and better ultimate outcomes than traditional speech-language
+greater rates of improvement and better ultimate outcomes than traditional

-quadriplegia to control the wheelchair's speed and direction by tilting their
+individuals with quadriplegia to control the wheelchair's speed and direction

-deaf-blind individuals improved access to computers and
+hand offers deaf-blind individuals improved access to computers and